 Water Treatment Laboratory

-GTI has expertise in developing membranes for water purification.
+GTI Energy has expertise in developing membranes for water purification.
 Our water treatment laboratory has four test units to treat diverse water sources, such as brackish water, seawater, and well water.
 Analytical tools, such as HPLC and GC, are coupled with the units.